enthought/traits/docs/source/traits_user_manual/defining.rst

 Ensures that a value assigned to the attribute is a member of a list of specified string values, or is a unique prefix of one of those values.
-The values that can be assigned to a trait attribute of type PrefixList type is the set of all strings supplied to the PrefixList constructor, as well as any unique prefix of those strings.
+The values that can be assigned to a trait attribute of type PrefixList is the set of all strings supplied to the PrefixList constructor, as well as any unique prefix of those strings.
 The actual value assigned to the trait is limited to the set of complete strings assigned to the PrefixList constructor.

 .. index::